OpenMatch/ANCE-Tele/README.md

 <img src="framework.jpeg">

 ANCE-Tele is a simple and efficient DR training method that introduces teleportation (momentum and lookahead) negatives to smooth the learning process, leading to improved training stability, convergence speed, and reduced catastrophic forgetting.
 On web search and OpenQA, ANCE-Tele is competitive among systems using significantly more (50x) parameters, and eliminates the dependency on additional negatives (e.g., BM25, other DR systems), filtering strategies, and distillation modules.

-You thus can easily reproduce ANCE-Tele about one day with only an A100 😉.
+You can easily reproduce ANCE-Tele about one day with only an A100 😉.
 (Of course, 2080Ti is also possible but with more time).
 Let's begin!

 ## Requirements